Teen driving statistics may not seem too bright when observed in general. The number of vehicle crashes involving teens is still relatively high.

 Since this research investigated all motor vehicle crashes combined (not just car crashes), teenagers aged 13 to 19 were a part of the study.
-Still, these teen driving stats are somewhat bright if we know that the numbers have dropped by 5% compared to 2018.
+Still, these teen driving stats are somewhat bright if we know that the numbers have dropped by 5% compared to the year before.

 17. 13% of passenger deaths occurred while a teen was driving.

 Research showed that in 2019, 13% of passenger deaths occurred when the driver was a teenager.
 The same year, two out of three teens who lost their lives in crashes were male.

 18. Nighttime and weekend driving are one of the leading causes of teenage fatalities.